 Yes, Disney food is good.
 In fact, it’s so good that you will likely want to plan ahead to get your hands on some of the more popular items.
 Why?
-Because Disney has a dining reservation system, and many visitors take it very seriously, making reservations as soon as they can.
-Not only that, Disney is currently also requiring reservations to dine in any of its table-service restaurants.
+Because Disney has a dining reservation system, many visitors take it very seriously, making reservations as soon as they can.
+Not only that, but Disney is currently also requiring reservations to dine in any of its table-service restaurants.
 This makes those precious reservations more important than ever.

 3. You Won’t Eat without a Reservation

 Going into Disney with no dining reservations whatsoever?
 Not to worry!
 While you won’t be able to eat at any of the sit-down restaurants, you will still eat well.
 Disney World is full of wonderful quick-service eateries, and all open locations will take walk-up customers, so don’t let a lack of reservations keep you from visiting.

 4. Last-Minute Dining Reservations are Impossible to Get

 Many people believe that because so many Disney-goers book their dining slots as soon as they can, getting reservations at the last minute is impossible.
 However, this isn’t the case.
 You see, many Guests cancel reservations the day before they’re set to dine, meaning you’ll often see slots open for even the most popular restaurants if you check about 24 hours before you wish to eat there.

 5. Only Table-Service Restaurants are Worth Visiting